KnightZhang625/knightzhang625.github.io/_pages/cv.md

 ======
 * B.S. in CS, Chang'an University (211 Project), 2011 - 2015
 * M.S. in Advanced CS, University of Sheffield, 2017 - 2019
-* Ph.D in CS, University of Strathclyde, 2020 - 2024 (expected) (sponsored by Strathclyde Centre for Doctoral Training (SCDT) Research Studentship)
+* Ph.D in CS, University of Strathclyde, 2020 - 2024 (sponsored by Strathclyde Centre for Doctoral Training (SCDT) Research Studentship)

 Teaching experience
 ======